calvinlau/Score-board/readme.md

 The architecture of the application was made as 2 tier, no DAO tier as there is no need to make data persistence.

-- Handler is in charge of receiving the request and forwarding it to the appropriate controller.
+- Handler is centralized access point which in charge of receiving the request and dispatch it to the appropriate controller.
+    - Including invoking security services such as authentication and authorization
+    - Delegating business processing, managing the choice of an appropriate view
+    - Handling errors.
+    - A helper is responsible for helping controller complete its processing.
-- Controller gathers the information that it requires for processing from the request and forwards it to the service.
+- Controller gathers the information that it requires for processing from the request and forwards it to the Manager.
 - Manager applies the logic to the received request.
+- Singleton for performance but not thread safe

 ### Data Structures